Jamey's 03 TRD Dream Build

 this is what it looked like the day I bought it.

-It was in pretty good shape, but the rims were extremely pitted and the headliner was really fuzzy for some reason.
+It was in great shape, but the rims were extremely pitted and the headliner was really fuzzy for some reason.
 I'm assuming he tried cleaning it which didn't work out to well.

 for redoing my rims I got a circular wire brush attachment for a drill and sanded the pits out of the rims.
 Then i cleaned them throughly and used index cards to slide in between the rim and tire (very good and easy) I painted the center cap separately.
 I used rustoleum semi gloss paint. here's some pics!